 He studied composition with Wim Henderickx and attained his master’s degree magna cum laude in 2013 at the Royal Conservatory of Antwerp, where he also studied orchestral conducting with Ivo Venkov and Koen Kessels.
 After his studies he attended personal conducting lessons with Ed Spanjaard.

-He is currently based in London and just finished the Artist Diploma course (composition) of the Royal College of Music in London, supervised by Kenneth Hesketh, Jonathan Cole and Errollyn Wallen.
+In 2018 he completed an Artist Diploma course (composition) at the Royal College of Music in London, supervised by Kenneth Hesketh, Jonathan Cole and Errollyn Wallen.
 He was also an RCM Award Holder supported by a Musicians' Company Lambert Studentship.

 For several years now he is a member of the Artistic Council of Music at the Royal Conservatory of Antwerp.

-As a composer Hans is an LSO Soundhub Associate.
+As a composer Hans is a Worshipful Musicians' Company Yeoman

 He made his professional debut in 2012 with his opus 1, Ich glaub nicht, an orchestral song commissioned by the Chamber Orchestra of Belgium.
 This work marked the start of a strong cooperation with the orchestra, both as a composer and conductor.
 In 2014 he composed the tune A choice in honor of their new name, Casco Phil, premiered during a live broadcast of the Belgian television program De Zevende Dag.
 In summer 2016 he was the composer for Croque Malines, Casco Phil's first music summer camp for children.

-As a conductor he is the artistic leader of the Academic Symphony Orchestra in Mortsel, with whom he performed Stephen Sondheim's complete Sweeney Todd in April 2016.
-Appointed by the Kask Royal Conservatory of Ghent he conducted two series (February & June) of Benjamin Britten’s complete Turn of the Screw, with director Gidon Saks as part of the Graduate Festival.
+As a conductor he is the artistic leader of the Academic Symphony Orchestra in Mortsel, with whom he performed a varied repertoire, with a focus on opera, musical and ballet works.
+Appointed by the Kask Royal Conservatory of Ghent he conducted two series of Benjamin Britten’s complete Turn of the Screw, with director Gidon Saks.